 Training is spread over 2-days, which can be followed independent from each other, depending on your readiness and entry-level.
 Day 1 consists of the more basic topics as an introduction to the base concepts of data warehouse dimensional modeling.
 Day 2 has a more advanced scope to take your basic knowledge to the next level.
 Day 2 can be followed by participants who already have a sound basis but want to advance their knowledge.

 - OLTP versus dimensional modeling

-- Visual aids: information matrix, standardization, naming conventions, data modeling tools
+- + information matrix, standardization, naming conventions, data modeling tool

-- Fact examples : transactional facts, periodic snapshots, accumulating snapshots, factless facts, aggregates, consolidated facts, normalized facts, heterogeneous dimensions
+- transactional facts, periodic snapshots, accumulating snapshots, factless facts, aggregates, consolidated facts, dedicated reporting facts

 - Screening technique

-This course is intended towards professionals with very little to no knowledge of modeling in the context of Data Warehousing & Business Intelligence.
+This course is intended towards professionals with limited to intermediate knowledge of modeling in the context of Data Warehousing & Business Intelligence.
 This includes data architects, data modelers, business analysts, business intelligence designers, project managers, DW/BI developers.